Saiful10400/Mediax---Back-end/README.md

-#This is mediax project backend.
+# This is mediax website bakck-end.